Can I hire you?

 Favorite tools for your freelance copywriting business?

-- Drip (email Marketing) - I love Drip.
+Drip — For email marketing, I use Drip.
 Drip takes care of everything; from campaigns, autoresponders, and broadcasts; to tracking opens, clicks, and sales (down to the LTV of an email subscriber); to letting you know what URLs are getting the most email optins; to sending emails based on the behavior of your subscribers.
 Like I said, it takes care of everything.
-Get a online demo of Drip here.

-- Namecheap (domain purchasing) - This is what I use for buying websites.
+- Namecheap — This is what I use for buying websites.
 I usually spend less than $10/year per domain.
 There is rarely a time when you should ever spend more.